Ask Chef Dennis

 Can I use natural peanut butter to make peanut butter pie?

-Natural peanut butter usually doesn’t include added oil to stabilize the mixture.
-The pie filling can separate and get oily because of this.
-If you want to use natural peanut butter, use an electric mixer to whip it until creamy and well blended.
+Natural peanut butter usually doesn’t include added oil to stabilize the mixture, which can cause the pie filling to separate and become oily.
+If you want to use natural peanut butter, use an electric mixer to whip it until creamy and well-blended.

 More Dessert Recipes You’ll Love!